MicrosoftDocs/MIMDocs/MIMDocs/microsoft-identity-manager-2016-deprecated-features.md

 | Rules Extension      | Transaction properties                                | Avoid passing data between inbound, provisioning, and outbound synchronization using this utility class.  |
 | Rules Extension      | ExchangeUtils: Create55\* methods                     | The methods to create objects for Exchange 5.5 servers may be removed.        |
 | Interface            | Mms_Metaverse                                        | All ClmUtils class members may be removed in a future hotfix or service pack.   |

+## PAM

+The PAM approach provided by MIM is intended to be used in a custom architecture for isolated environments where Internet access is not available, where this configuration is required by regulation, or in high impact isolated environments like offline research laboratories and disconnected operational technology or supervisory control and data acquisition environments.
+PAM is not recommended as a starting point in deployments of Active Directory with Internet connectivity.
+If your Active Directory is part of an Internet-connected environment, see [securing privileged access](/security/compass/overview) for more information on where to start.

 ## Next steps
 Learn more about: